alanplotko/Claim-Free-Tech-eBooks/README.md

 ## Setup (Linux)

-1) Download file to /usr/local/bin/
+1) Download file and move it to /usr/local/bin/

 2) Open terminal and run `crontab -e`